 4. Can you explain what culturally responsive SEL is and provide an example of culturally responsive SEL?

 Culturally responsive social and emotional learning is one of the emerging terms used to describe SEL programs that acknowledge and integrate students’ cultural identities and interests.
-To learn more, we encourage you to check out resources opens in a new windowhere and opens in a new windowhere.
+To learn more, we encourage you to check out resources here and more resources here.
 We also invite you to check out opens in a new windowthis blog post, which defines culturally responsive SEL and provide some examples of what it might look like in an educational setting.
-You can find additional information and supporting research regarding CRSEL in McGraw-Hill’s opens in a new windowGuiding Principles of Social and Emotional Learning, specifically in the principles “reflect” and “respect.”
+You can find additional information and supporting research regarding CRSEL in McGraw-Hill's opens in a new windowGuiding Principles of Social and Emotional Learning, specifically in the principles “reflect” and “respect.”

 5. What federal funding is available to schools to implement SEL programs, and how much is available?